Frequently asked questions

 How much does a verification cost?
 How is payment made?
 Can I make a bulk purchase?

-A HEDD credit costs £10 per credit and one credit is required per enquiry.
+Most HEDD verifications cost £12.
 This fee is a flat rate regardless of what information you require or the response you get to your enquiry.
-Multiples of 1-25 credits can be ordered with each purchase.
-Payment is made online via card and we currently only accept bulk orders for credits in multiples of 250.
+You can top up your account with as much credit as you require with each purchase.
+Payment is made online via card.
+We currently only accept bulk orders for credits in multiples of £150.

 Which universities use HEDD?